ward/declarative-programming-project/README.md

 container, the appropriate values in the matrix get changed to the object's `ID`.

+### Matrix

+Since we essentially keep track of the state of a container by using a matrix, it was deemed appropriate to write some functions that handle matrices in ways that will be useful.

+The concepts deemed appropriate were on the one hand variants of `nth0/3` (one for the value in a matrix, one for the value of a range in a list, one for the values of a block in a matrix) and on the other hand functions that take a list or matrix and change the value (or a range or block of values) on a certain spot.

 ### all

 Prints out every possibility on the screen.
 Every possiblity here means that